EddieJIV/osTicket-Post-Installation-Configuration/README.md

 <img width="700" height="700" alt="Johns Access" src="https://github.com/user-attachments/assets/4a063256-c368-4947-867e-a53337ea2a5f" />

-- For the sake of this lab we are going to make him a part of the Support Department and give him "All Access"
+- For the sake of this lab we are going to make him a part of the Support Department and give him "All Access".
 - Leave Permission and Teams alone, and click "Create".

 <img src="https://github.com/user-attachments/assets/bb083868-a7e6-42be-96b7-152481d38787" height="700" width="700" alt="Add User"/>